denoland/dotland/public/posts/02-03-2021-outage-post-mortem.md

 Listening on http://0.0.0.0:8080
 ```

-We will set up a status page in the coming days to be able to better communicate
+As a result of this incident we have set up a status page.
+This page shows the
-the rare cases where we experience an outage.
+current status of deno.land/x, deno.land/std, cdn.deno.land, and api.deno.land.
+You can view it at https://status.deno.land/.